 Burp Your Baby – Whenever a baby is crying, and you simply don’t understand why, try and burp them.
 Burping is a pretty simple process, all you do is pat on the back of your baby after gently leaning them against your shoulder (with their face turned towards your own).
 This should help them get rid of any gas that may be building up in their digestive systems, causing discomfort and affecting bathroom functions.
 However, be careful!
 You never know when your baby is going to spit up a little vomit onto your shoulder.
 It’s cute at first, then gross, but you’ll get used to it.

 Remove the Pillows – Take the pillows out of your child’s crib.
 There should be nothing in there when they are sleeping, not even any loose blankets or pillows of any kind.
 When it comes to toys, those are a big no-no as well.
-If you feel like your child is going to be cold, feel free to put them in some sort of (an or a could apply as well).
+If you feel like your child is going to be cold, feel free to put them in some sort of onesie (an infant cap or a sleep with feet could apply as well).
 This will give them more space to move about as they sleep, if applicable; you don’t want them to feel crowded.

 Safety is Key – You have to be vigilant as a mother, and that’s why looking out for the safety of your child is important.
 Don’t feed them things that may have an effect on their immune systems, or growth and development.
 Don’t expose them to things like hard drugs or liquor – just don’t do it!
 It’s not a difficult task, but it’s the most important one to manage in most cases.
 Safety for your baby needs to be one of the (if not the) top priorities on your checklist.